 Ex-Sunderland, Everton and West Ham boss bags new role days after sacking

+Ex-Sunderland, Preston North End, Everton and West Ham boss bags new role days after sacking

 and live on Freeview channel 276